sealfoss/GstUnityPlugin/README.md

 https://github.com/Unity-Technologies/NativeRenderingPlugin

 The example project includes shaders that can handle RGB/RGBA textures as well as NV12 textures.
-Don't try to use RGB w/ DirectX or Vulkan.
+Don't try to use RGB w/ DirectX or Vulkan, use RGBA instead.

 TO DO: